dragonstone v0.1.5-Alpha

 end

-Two examples of para, the Dragonstone version of a Proc.
+Two examples of para, this is the Dragonstone version of what another languages calls a Proc.

 For any {} used within Dragonstone, these can also be split between lines or placed on the same line.